algobulls/algobulls_help_site/docs/member/python-build.md

 !!! note "Note:"

-    Backtesting/Paper Trading would be available from Monday - Friday (excluding NSE holidays) from 9 AM to 11:30 PM.
+    The use of Backtesting/Paper Trading is limited to one month.
+This would be available from Monday - Friday (excluding NSE holidays) from 9 AM to 11:30 PM.
 You can code your strategy & analyse the strategy results 24x7.

 [![pythonbuild](imgs/python_build_results.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/python_build_results.png)